vasama/wg21/link-array.md

 Some existing use cases:
 * Test case registration in all major C++ unit test frameworks.
 * Optimisation pass registration in LLVM.
-* Type information registration in Unreal Engine 4.
+* Type information registration in Unreal Engine.
+* Multiple tables in iPXE (C language) created using linker sections.

 Collation of type information may become a particularly important use case if static reflection is added to the language.
 A reflection library may register descriptions of user types and other entities in link arrays for runtime use.